 Snag 1.
 Burning oil and gas releases carbon dioxide which adds to global warming.

 Snag 3.
-Two things have happened: (a) some oil-rich nations (OPEC plus sometimes others) got together and and in various ways tried to limit production; (b) (more significantly in the long run) production from existing oil fields started to peak and then to fall as the oil was extracted.
-These caused the price to rise, which made it economically attractive for oil companies to seek oil in difficult and dangerous places.
-Regardless of environmental damage, like the Canadian tar sands.
+Two things have happened: (a) some oil-rich nations (OPEC plus sometimes others) worked together in various ways to limit production; (b) (more significantly in the long run) production from the world's major oil fields started to peak and then to fall as the oil was extracted.
+These caused the price to rise, which made it economically attractive for oil companies to seek out oil in difficult and dangerous places - tar sands and shale gas (what's referred to as 'unconventional oil') on the one hand, and extreme areas like the Arctic on the other.
+These new oil sources not only cause more environmental damage, they also take more energy to extract and turn into useable fuel.

-Peak Oil represents a real challenge in Buxton, a town which relies on transport for tourism, food, manufacturing output to name a few; many of us have to travel outside of Buxton for work.
-But there are ways to start to prepare for and cope with Peak Oil.
+Reducing oil dependency represents a real challenge in Buxton, a town which relies on transport for tourism, food, manufacturing output to name a few; many of us have to travel outside of Buxton for work.
+But there are ways to achieve it.

 One objective for a Transition Town is to make it easy for people to work together.
-For example, to share lifts to work, to develop cycle ways, to reuse and recycle or to grow avariety of their own food using organic methods.
+For example, to share lifts to work, to develop cycle ways, to reuse and recycle or to grow a variety of their own food using organic methods.
+We can also look to reduce our own personal energy demand and develop community energy generation schemes.